Discover Their Stories of Hope

 Every purchase supports her business that supports other local families in her village.

-Abigail’s workshop provides safe jobs with fair wages for many of her family and friends, like Alicia and Rebeca who make our Alpaca Ornament Set!
+Abigail’s workshop provides safe jobs with fair wages for many of her family and friends, like Maria (left), Alicia, and Rebeca (right).

 Erica’s Story of Hope